-- Single-family residence

-- Multi-family residence

-- Residential community building/clubhouse

-- Planned community amenity (pool, golf course)

-- Subdivision/planned community planning feature

-- Historic district

-Residential development in postwar Palm Desert consisted predominantly of low-scale single-family residences with lesser amounts of low-scale multi-family residences.
+Associated Property Types Residential Single-family residence Multi-family residence Residential community building/clubhouse Planned community amenity (pool, golf course) Subdivision/planned community planning feature Historic district Property Type Summary Residential development in postwar Palm Desert consisted predominantly of low-scale single-family residences with lesser amounts of low-scale multi-family residences.
 Significant resources associated with this theme are likely expressed both as individual properties and in the form of historic districts.
 There may also be features related to subdivision and planned community development, including entrance markers, signage, shared amenities, and landscaping.

-Citywide.
+Geographic Location Citywide.
 Residences from this period are scattered across the city, with denser concentrations south of Highway 111/the existing Palm Village.

-The period of significance for this context begins in 1946, with the end of World War II and the beginning of the Hendersons' planning, and ends in 1956, with the liquidation of the Palm Desert Corporation.
+Period of Significance The period of significance for this context begins in 1946, with the end of World War II and the beginning of the Hendersons' planning, and ends in 1956, with the liquidation of the Palm Desert Corporation.

-A resource that is significant must also retain certain aspects of integrity in order to express its historic significance.
+Integrity Considerations A resource that is significant must also retain certain aspects of integrity in order to express its historic significance.
 Determining which aspects are most important to a particular property type requires an understanding of its significance and essential physical characteristics.
 The rarity of a property type should also be considered when assessing integrity.
 As resources associated with this theme are common, the integrity of eligible properties should be quite high.
 A slightly greater degree of alterations may not preclude a resource from being eligible, though a building must still retain sufficient integrity to convey its significance, using the guide below.